fmstam/seq2seq_with_deep_attention/README.md

 * Loung seq2seq model: used in NLP sequence to sequence translation
 * Pointer networks: an important piece in many combintorial neural networks.

+It is written in a none-technincal way to explain the intution behined these models.
+However, the code follows the papers that describes the models.
+A more technical describtion will be published soon.

 ## Keywords:
 sequence to sequence ; Loung; NLP; optimization; Pointer networks